MarkNuar/Project_SE2/RASD/3Rasd.md

     * [R20] When a ticket is issued through the TS, the system receives and store it
     * [R21] When retrieving statistics, a municipal employee or a local officer can access only to reports of violations that occurred in his/her municipality
     * [R22] The system must be able to calculate statistics from the reports of violations and issued tickets of the municipal employee or local officer’s municipality
-* [G6] The system must be able to cross the data retrieved from the municipality with its own, in order to identify unsafe areas and suggest possible interventions and suggest them to municipal employee
+* [G6] The system must be able to cross the data retrieved from the municipality with its own, in order to identify unsafe areas and suggest possible interventions to the municipal employee
     * [D5] The internet connection works properly without failure
     * [D8] Every location has one and only one municipality
     * [D10] Each authority has its own account, certified and authorized by a state authority, and linked with the municipality which he/she works for